kwantlen/scenarios/frank.rst

 Frank’s Scenario
 ================

 A broad shift in global and local economics is underway.
 The turbulence of unconstrained markets has been harnessed, finally, by industrial movements focused on regional efficiency and autonomy.
 In Canada, individual provinces control their natural resources and corporate practices.
 The water wars continue but are contained regionally.
 Global warming has brought more drought, but also a greater focus on regional solutions.
-Health care and educational services are also regionally focused and are delivered through corporate partners.
+Health care and educational services are also regionally focused and are delivered through governments working with corporate partners.
 Students integrate their educational activities with their economic contributions.
 Employment is almost universally required for students to pay for tuition.
 Educators are typically corporate employees and work mostly through the efficient means of virtual space.
 In British Columbia, the delivery of educational programs is streamlined and integrated by one large corporate stakeholder, the Cinnadella corporation.
 Continuing through the spectrum of adult learning, each Cinnadella student works with a sustained and customized learning portfolio.
 The goals of educators and the initiatives of students are partly integrated with corporate culture, but vestiges of the traditional university culture remain.

 With few exceptions, education is sponsored by Cinnadella in exchange for service to the corporation.
 The connected themes of career skill and personal development are integrated into the educational system and reflect corporate values.
 Systematic approaches to lifelong learning serve to enhance the employment prospects of individual students.